Newsletter sign-up form with success message using CUBE CSS & Sass

 0@grace-snowPosted 3 months ago@fatemzh I rarely ever use it to be honest but it would be suitable for an error block at the top of a form (one that lists all the errors).

-0@moadavouPosted about 2 months ago@fatemzh I have taken a lot of inspiration from Kevin Powell and Sass Guidelines.
+0@moadavouPosted 2 months ago@fatemzh I have taken a lot of inspiration from Kevin Powell and Sass Guidelines.
 It's a work in progress and I'm trying to get more into Component-based architecture.
 I don't think is standard.
 But I think it's a decent structure for larger projects.

 0